Hollande: 'Islam of France' needed to defeat terror

 "Citizens of the world know that when you attack France, you are also attacking its liberty, its democracy, its culture and its way of life," he said.

 "The danger would be that, faced with a challenge, France doubts itself, that it withdraws," he said.
-"How can one resist these attacks, build Europe, succeed in integration, if we do not believe in ourselves?"
+"How can one resist these attacks, build Europe, succeed in integration, if we do not believe in ourselves?

+"It is the trust we have in ourselves and our values which will enable us to triumph over terrorism."

+Without naming them, Hollande also took a shot at his right-wing political rivals -- who have attacked his track record on security and called for a harder line on Islamists -- saying that any suspension of civil liberties threatened the values of the French republic.

+"We know that each time democracy doubts itself, populism, demagogy, nationalism is strengthened," Hollande said.

-No indication of re-election plans
+No declaration of re-election bid

-Hollande said that France, which will hold presidential elections in 2017, faced crucial questions about its future, but he was adamant that "democracy will triumph."
+Hollande said that France, which will hold presidential elections in 2017, faced crucial questions about its future.

-"Having led, for more than four years, the fight of the republic against the deadly fanaticism, I have no doubt that the challenge has been painful," he said.
+"It's the fight of a lifetime," he said.
+"We are in France, a country whose choices will be decisive for the future of Europe, for its very existence."

+France's war on terror has been painful, he said, acknowledging the country's Muslims had suffered due to the actions of fanatics, too.

 "We have paid a heavy price.
-Two-hundred thirty-eight dead and many injured."
+Two-hundred thirty-eight dead and many injured," he said.

-But he said, "Democracy will always be stronger."
+But France would prevail, he said.
+"Democracy will always be stronger."

-Hollande, who is faring dismally in opinion polls, gave no indication as to whether he would seek a second term in the 2017 elections, a subject of heated speculation.
+The speech was being watched closely for a confirmation that Hollande, who is faring dismally in opinion polls, intends to seek a second presidential term in the 2017 elections.

-In recent speeches, Hollande appears to have indicated a desire to run again, but such plans have yet to be confirmed.
+While he made no such declaration, the center-left politician vowed not to "let the image of France deteriorate during the next few months or the next few years," suggesting he may seek to remain in office.

+Hollande's predecessor, the center-right politician Nicolas Sarkozy, announced his candidacy for 2017 last month.